zio/zio/docs/datatypes/contextual/zlayer.md

 The automatic layer construction takes place at the _compile-time_, so if there is a problem in providing a layer, we will receive an error or warning message.
 So it helps us to diagnose the problem.
 Additionally, it has a way to print the dependency graph using built-in debug layers.

+### Providing Individual Layers to a ZIO Application

-When we use automatic layer construction, we provide individual layers using `ZIO#provide`, `ZIO#provideCustom`, or `ZIO#provideSome`.
-ZIO automatically will create the dependency graph from the provided layers.
-We have a [separate section](#dependency-propagation) describes different methods for providing layers to the ZIO application.
+When we provide individual layers using `ZIO#provide`, `ZIO#provideCustom`, or `ZIO#provideSome` to a ZIO application, the compiler will create the dependency graph automatically from the provided layers:

+> **Note:**
+>
+> We have a [separate section](#dependency-propagation) that describes different methods for providing layers to the ZIO application.

 Assume we have written the following services (`Cake`, `Chocolate`, `Flour`, and `Spoon`):